tfa2001/Music-Project/README.md

   would like to save my changes.
 - As a user, when I start my program, I would like to be asked if I would like to open my recent project.

+## Phase 4: Task 2
+I chose to implement the type hierarchy.
+My abstract Tool class is my superclass, and my subclasses are the AddNoteTool, ClearTool, MoveTool, and RemoveTool classes.

+## Phase 4: Task 3
+- As of right now, my Notes and SheetMusic classes are not being used.
+I would have liked to be able to extend Notes and SheetMusic or associate them with NoteShape and SheetMusicDrawing.

+- In order to make it even more robust, I would have made my AddNoteTool throw an exception if a note was added in the blank space in between the music staff